Last Updated on

 3. Offer correct training and assistance

 It is important to understand that CRM is not a project – there is no end to running a CRM platform, so support and training should be continuous.
+A good CRM system should transform sales and marketing performance and should pay for it’s self many times over – investing in strengthening the team’s CRM capability therefore has a significant ROI.

 Be clear about your objectives before